 There is a lone roadblock on the southern path, consisting of cliffs and

 bubbles.
-It’s not too difficult navigate, you can pretty much just run through
+Its not too difficult navigate, you can pretty much just run through

 the whole thing.
 Once past that annoyance, continue south to the glade